SUSHANT731/JS_Game/README.md

 Created a game named Minesweeper

-For further modification fork the repository and open make a pull request .Thank You!!
+For further modification fork the repository and make a pull request .Thank You!!